 Workers in Georgia who become injured on the job have a right to file workers’ compensation claims to get the medical care they need and cope with the financial impacts of workplace injuries.
 But many workers are reluctant to bring claims against their employers.
 They may like their employers or fear retaliation.
 However, the laws provide protections for injured employees, and also protect employers.
 So if you have any question as to whether to bring a claim, the best thing to do is talk to a workers’ compensation attorney.
-In Gwinnett County, contact Brauns Law, PC to go over your case.
+Contact our Duluth workers compensation lawyers at Brauns Law, PC to go over your case.

 Do I Have a Workers’ Compensation Claim?

 Workers’ compensation is an insurance program in which your employer participates as required by Georgia law.
 Workers’ compensation lets workers get the income benefits and medical care they need after a workplace injury and protects employers from lawsuits.
 In most cases, you will bring your claim against your employer’s insurance carrier, not the employer itself.